Ma-Fi-94/yaptool/README.md

 This yields the following figure:
 ![](https://github.com/Ma-Fi-94/plottingtools/blob/main/docs/Test.svg)

+## Overview over Features
+T.B.D.

 ## Is there a documentation?
 Yes!
 Although it is currently being written, and thus still a bit WIP-y.
 You can find it here: https://github.com/Ma-Fi-94/plottingtools/blob/main/docs/plottingtools.pdf.
-Feel free to check it out to learn about a bunch of other cool features I have already implemented ;).